rsksmart/rootstock-network-settings/README.md

 ## Requirements

-As a regular npm library it requires node and npm.
+As a regular npm library it requires node and npm, LTS version.

 ## Usage